Romy Gonzalez Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The Rays' 2.74 team ERA ranks first across all MLB pitching staffs.
+- The Rays have a 2.80 team ERA that ranks first across all MLB pitching staffs.

-- Rays pitchers combine to allow the fewest home runs in baseball (14 total, 0.6 per game).
+- The Rays allow the fewest home runs in baseball (17 total, 0.6 per game).

-- McClanahan makes the start for the Rays, his sixth of the season.
-He is 4-0 with a 1.86 ERA and 37 strikeouts through 29 2/3 innings pitched.
+- Faucher (0-1 with a 5.68 ERA and 10 strikeouts in 12 2/3 innings pitched) makes the start for the Rays, his fourth of the season.

-- In his last outing on Saturday against the Chicago White Sox, the lefty went six innings, allowing two earned runs while surrendering three hits.
+- The right-hander's last time out came on Wednesday against the Houston Astros, when he tossed two innings, surrendering one earned run while giving up just one hit.

+- The 27-year-old has amassed an ERA of 5.68, with 7.1 strikeouts per nine innings, in seven games this season.
+Opposing hitters have a .288 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.